While Loop in R

 #This statement is from Outside of it

-First, it will check for the expression inside the While loop.
-If the expression result is True, then the statement or group of statements under the while loop block will execute.
-If the expression return is False, then it will come out of the loop and execute other statements outside the while block.
+First, it will check for the expression inside the R While loop.
+If the expression result is True, the statement or group of statements under the while loop block will execute.
+If the expression return is False, it will come out of the loop and execute other statements outside the while block.

-The following picture will show you the flow chart behind the R While Loop
+The following picture will show you the flow chart behind the R While Loop.

 WHILE LOOP FLOW CHART

-While loop will check for the expression at the beginning.
+The R While loop will check for the expression at the beginning.

 3. After the value increments, again, it will check for the expression.
 The statements inside the while loop are executed as long as the condition is True.